Aceinna/docs_aceinna-dmu380/OpenIMU_Modules.rst

 .. contents:: Contents
     :local:

-The three OpenIMU modules that are currently available are the:
+The four OpenIMU modules that are currently available are the:

 .. toctree::
     :maxdepth: 1